 Accessing or distributing "on-campus" includes accessing or distributing on school property or at school-related activities.
-A student engages in gross disobedience and misconduct and may be disciplined for: (a) accessing or distributing forbidden material intending for it to be accessed or distributed at school.
+A student engages in gross disobedience and misconduct and may be disciplined for: (a) accessing or distributing forbidden material, or (b) for writing, creating, or publishing such material intending for it to be accessed or distributed at school.